lajanki/letter_randomizer/README.md

 #### Changelog
+23.7.2016
+ * Changed letter formatting to markdown.
+All html parsing is now done by markdown and beautifulsoup.
+ * Added a bunch of templates to /templates.
+ * Changed to use json for serializing.

 9.7.2016
  * Added support for sending new input through the server and simplified input parsing in bot.py and letters.py.

 16.6.2016
- * Added frontend folder with PHP scripts responsible for displaying the results
+ * Added frontend folder with PHP scripts responsible for displaying the results.

 27.2.2016
  * Letter files are now html-encoded for prettier outputting in a website.
 No need to keep track of line breaks anymore.